 Youth Record or Criminal Record?

-- your parents
+- the teenager's parents

 - the victims (if any)